AmosEgel/smuthi/docs/run_smuthi.rst

 Python scripting
 -----------------
-In the :doc:`examples <gallery>` section you can find a number of example scripts that illustrate the use of Smuthi.
+In the :doc:`examples <examples>` section you can find a number of example scripts that illustrate the use of Smuthi.
 Edit and run these scripts to get a quick start.